rchen8/markdown/README.md

 ### Features
 * Find the lowest price listing with equivalent or better condition and either match or beat the price by $0.01
 * Calculate profit earned from the listed price after shipping, tax, and Amazon fees
-* Set price floor to desired minimum profit
+* Set price floor to a desired minimum profit
 * Set price ceiling to prevent offer from being delisted (happens when price is too high)
 * Filter listings based on condition and seller rating

 ### How to Use
 Create a text file in the `Amazon` directory with all of your product ASIN/ISBN-10 numbers and their condition.
 The condition number is as follows (also see `books.txt` as a sample file):

 | **Condition:**               | **Number:** |
 |--------------------------|---------|
 | New                      | 9       |